w121211/pydantic-ai/pydantic_ai_graph/README.md

 [![versions](https://img.shields.io/pypi/pyversions/pydantic-ai-graph.svg)](https://github.com/pydantic/pydantic-ai)
 [![license](https://img.shields.io/github/license/pydantic/pydantic-ai-graph.svg?v)](https://github.com/pydantic/pydantic-ai/blob/main/LICENSE)

-Graph and State Machine library.
+Graph and state machine library.

 This library is developed as part of the [PydanticAI](https://ai.pydantic.dev), however it has no dependency on `pydantic-ai` or related packages and can be considered as a pure graph library.